-• A knowledge and understanding of: the mechanism of compressible gas flow and its interaction with objects,

-- forming of shock waves and other discontinuities in a supersonic flow; effects of friction and heating on the flow. - An ability to (thinking skills): analyze different regimes of a compressible gas flow, to sketch different wave patterns forming when the flow interacts with an object.

-• An ability to (practical skills): compute parameters of compressible flow and shock waves for engineering application (engine nozzle, airfoil, etc.); apply physical and mathematical principles of gas dynamics to various engineering applications.

-• An ability to (key skills): study independently, use library and Internet resources and manage working time.
+- A knowledge and understanding of: the mechanism of compressible gas flow and its interaction with objects, forming of shock waves and other discontinuities in a supersonic flow; effects of friction and heating on the flow. - An ability to (thinking skills): analyze different regimes of a compressible gas flow, to sketch different wave patterns forming when the flow interacts with an object. - An ability to (practical skills): compute parameters of compressible flow and shock waves for engineering application (engine nozzle, airfoil, etc.); apply physical and mathematical principles of gas dynamics to various engineering applications. - An ability to (key skills): study independently, use library and Internet resources and manage working time.

-- Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b)

-- Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems (SM2b)

-- Understanding of engineering principles and the ability to apply them to analyse key engineering processes (EA1b)

-- Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2)

-- Ability to apply quantitative and computational methods in order to solve engineering problems and to implement appropriate action (EA3b)
+- Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b) - Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems (SM2b) - Understanding of engineering principles and the ability to apply them to analyse key engineering processes (EA1b) - Ability to identify, classify and describe the performance of systems and components through the use of analytical methods and modelling techniques (EA2) - Ability to apply quantitative and computational methods in order to solve engineering problems and to implement appropriate action (EA3b)

-Assessment: Assignment 1 (10%) Assignment 2 (15%) Examination 1 (75%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Descri ption: Examination: A 4-hour on-line ex am done via Canvas (75%) Coursework: As a part of course work (25%) you will be asked to solve different problems on Gas dynamics and answer theoretical questions.
-Moderation appro ach to main assessment: Universal second marking as check or audit Assessment Feedb ack: An opportunity to h ave individual feedback on the coursework submission will be available.
-Feedback for the ex amination will be made available electronically.
-Failure Redemption on: Year 3 BEng : BEn g students are only permitted to redeem a failure as per University regulations for final year students.
+Assessment: Assignment 1 (10%)

+Assignment 2 (15%) Examination 1 (75%)

+Assessment Description: Examination:

+A 2-hour in-person exam (75%)

+Coursework:

+As a part of coursework (25%) you will be asked to solve different problems on Gas dynamics and answer theoretical questions.

+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

+An opportunity to have individual feedback on the coursework submission will be available.

+Feedback for the examination will be made available electronically.

+Year 3 BEng: BEng students are only permitted to redeem a failure as per University regulations for final year students.
 If you are eligible for a resit examination this will take the form of a 100% supplementary examination.

-Year 3 MEng : ME ng students are only permitted to redeem a failure as per University regulations for YR3 & YR4 progressing student s.
+Year 3 MEng: MEng students are only permitted to redeem a failure as per University regulations for YR3 & YR4 progressing students.
 If you are eligible for a resit examination this will take the form of a 100% supplementary examination.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and d on-campus.
-Available to visitin g and exchange students.
-This module is asse essed by a combination of examination and coursework (two assignments).
-250/ from anti- 100 according to 100 weak 5 150 -20 25% from continuous assessment (two assignments: 10% week 5, 15% week 9); 1.5% from end of se emester examination - closed book The Ecoulty of Sais nee and Engineering has a ZEDO TOLED ANCE pagalty policy for late submission of all and source and source work and source work and source a ance and Engineering has a ZERO TOLERANCE penany poincy for fate submission of all coursework and con unuous assessment.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

+This module is assessed by a combination of examination and coursework (two assignments).

+25% from continuous assessment (two assignments: 10% week 5, 15% week 9); 75% from end of semester examination - closed book

+The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.